MUGSQA: Novel Multi-Uncertainty-Based Gaussian Splatting Quality Assessment Method, Dataset, and Benchmarks: Data Preparation

 \textbf{Main Set.} To obtain the input data required for reconstruction, we first render multi-view images in Blender\footnote{https://www.blender.org}, and export them together with camera poses and point clouds in the NeRF Synthetic Dataset \cite{mildenhall2021nerf} format.
 In accordance with \cite{ma2025shapesplat}, we do not use 3DGS \cite{kerbl20233d} but instead use LightGaussian \cite{fan2024lightgaussian} for reconstruction, ensuring that overall reconstruction quality does not suffer.
 To generate stimuli of different qualities, we simulate multiple uncertainties that may be encountered during actual data preparation.
 In our setup, the size of all objects is normalized, so our parameters must meaningfully reflect how the reconstruction degrades on this scale.
 Inspired by \cite{klasson2024sources}, we use the following settings in Blender: \textbf{(1) View resolution settings:} We choose \(1080\times1080\), \(720\times720\), and \(480\times480\) to model different observations. \textbf{(2) View quantity settings:} We use 72, 36, and 9 views.
 Here, 72 views ensure dense sampling with minimal occlusion, 36 aligns with standard multi-view datasets \cite{xu2019disn}, and 9 simulates realistic sparse-view conditions.
 The specific positions of the three quantities of views are shown in Figure \ref{fig:pipeline}. \textbf{(3) View-to-object distance settings:} 5\,m, 2\,m, and 1\,m correspond respectively to far-range overview, mid-range balanced capture, and close-up focus. \textbf{(4) Point cloud initialization settings:} Randomly sample \(10^5\) point clouds from either the model surface or the full scene, which allows us to simulate ideal initialization versus noisy inputs.
 These values are carefully chosen to match the unit-scale object space and cover a wide range of common distortion factors.
 They define a well-controlled and representative space for evaluating reconstruction algorithms under varied and realistic degradation conditions.
 Furthermore, to ensure that the quality distribution of the dataset falls within a common range of distortion, we perform data filtering to exclude samples that completely fail to reconstruct.
 Finally, our MUGSQA dataset contains 1,970 main set samples.

 \textbf{Additional Set.} Next, we construct an additional set using more reconstruction methods.
 For this set, we only use 3 out of the 55 source models, but employ 5 GS-based methods for reconstruction: 3DGS \cite{kerbl20233d}, Mip-Splatting \cite{yu2024mip}, Scaffold-GS \cite{lu2024scaffold}, EAGLES \cite{girish2024eagles}, and Octree-GS \cite{ren2024octree}.
+This choice is made to keep the subjective experiment manageable while still covering diverse geometric and textural characteristics.
 All other settings remain consistent with the main set.
 Similarly, we filter this set and obtain 444 additional set samples.
 In total, we obtain \(1,970+444=2,414\) reconstructed models.
 Figure \ref{fig:pipeline} shows the overall data generation pipeline.